terrylinooo/mynote/README.txt

 - Reorganize static asset files structure.
 - Add new settings in cusomizer: RWD switcher.
 - Fix other little CSS issues.

+= 1.3.1 =

+- Fix issue #5 - pagination not working in static front page.
+- Adjust CSS for homepage in RWD.
+- Add support for WooCommerce.